Sri Lanka's strongman president voted out after a decade

 Sirisena was sworn in at Colombo's Independence Square, where British colonial rulers handed Sri Lanka its independence in 1948, alongside his new prime minister Ranil Wickremesinghe.

-In an acceptance speech, he was vague on foreign policy, promising to "maintain a close relationship with all countries and organizations."
+In an acceptance speech, he was vague on foreign policy, promising to "maintain a close relationship with all countries and organisations."

 United Nations Secretary-General Ban Ki-moon applauded the "peaceful and credible election" and affirmed the world body's support for "development, reconciliation, political dialogue and accountability in Sri Lanka."

-Sri Lanka is just off India's southern coast and has historically had mixed ties with its much larger neighbor.
+Sri Lanka is just off India's southern coast and has historically had mixed ties with its much larger neighbour.

 Rajapaksa had cold-shouldered New Delhi in recent years but Sirisena told an Indian newspaper earlier this week that "we will revert to the old, non-aligned policy."